 Branson is in Southwest Missouri, in the Ozark Mountain region.
 It’s nestled near the Arkansas border and not far from Oklahoma.
 Branson attracts visitors from all over the United States, with most visiting spring through New Year’s.

-Indeed, it’s like a family friendly Las Vegas – sans gambling.
+76 is like a family friendly version of the Vegas strip, sans gambling.

 Tips